 Safe, At-Home Flu Shots And Covid-19 Tests

 Getting a flu shot is a fast and easy way to protect yourself and those around you from getting sick.
-Concierge MD LA makes getting your annual shot effortless with in-home flu shots.
+Concierge MD makes getting your annual shot effortless with in-home flu shots.
 One of our registered nurses comes to your home to administer the vaccine.
 Our nurses wear medical-grade personal protective equipment and adhere to social distancing as much as possible during your appointment for your safety.